310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-S-Sorry but, Hasumi-kun… right?
-I feel like you could help me understand.
+S-Sorry, but… Hasumi-kun, I feel like you could help me understand.
 What exactly is going on right now?
 {% endbubble %}

 {% bubble Keito %}
 That’s what I want to know.
-Morisawa, why are you singing onstage all by yourself in the first place?
+Morisawa, why were you singing onstage all by yourself in the first place?

 Oh right, is this part of your Ryuseitai activities?
 {% endbubble %}